* S&P 500, Nasdaq on track for six-day advance

 alongside a drop in U.S. same-store sales, and its shares

 slipped 0.3 percent to $99.42.

 With 20 percent of the S&P having reported, 63 percent have

 topped earnings expectations, according to Thomson Reuters data,

 even with the long-term average.
-On revenue, 51 percent have
+On the revenue side, 51 percent

-The Dow Jones industrial average was up 92.93 points,
+The Dow Jones industrial average rose 112.02 points

 Both the S&P and Nasdaq are on track for a sixth straight

 day of gains.
 The S&P has gained 3.8 percent over that period

 (Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)